-CAMCI-Research is administered via tablet computer using touchscreen technology for response input, and takes about 25 minutes to complete.
+CAMCI takes about 25 minutes to complete.
 The tasks are administered via computer, so no task administration training is required.
 The subject completes the tasks at their own pace, requiring little to no oversight during a test session.
 The test runs on a tablet computer allowing greater portability and flexibility than desktop computers.
 This approach ensures standardized administration and scoring, thus avoiding inter-site and inter-examiner variability.
-Performance can be age and education adjusted (based on normative data) to provide a comprehensive summary score.
+Performance is age and education adjusted (based on normative data) to provide a comprehensive summary score.

-The CAMCI-Research tasks have used in research studies addressing cognitive assessment of primary care patients, intervention in dementia, traumatic brain injury, HIV-related cognitive decline, mobility assessment and exercise interventions, as well as in studies examining the elderly and arthritis, and neurocognitive outcomes following cardiac arrest.
-Thousands of participants have completed the CAMCI-Research tasks with overwhelmingly positive results.
-A list of studies that have used the CAMCI-Research tasks with brief summaries is below:
+CAMCI has been used in research studies addressing cognitive assessment of primary care patients, intervention in dementia, traumatic brain injury, HIV-related cognitive decline, mobility assessment and exercise interventions, as well as in studies examining the elderly and arthritis, and neurocognitive outcomes following cardiac arrest.
+Thousands of participants have used the CAMCI with overwhelmingly positive results.
+A list of studies that have used CAMCI with brief summaries is below:

 Sabedra, A.R., Kristan, J., Holm, M.B., Callaway, C.W., Guyette, F.S., Dezfulian, C., Doshi, A.A., Rittenberger, J.C.
 (2015).
 Neurocognitive outcomes following successful resuscitation from cardiac arrest.
 Resuscitation, May;90:67-72.

-- Examination of using the CAMCI-Research tasks in cardiac arrest survivors to evaluate cognitive injury.
+- Examination of using CAMCI in cardiac arrest survivors to evaluate cognitive injury.

 - The study examined detecting HIV-associated dementia at the earliest possible time by using cognitive screening.
-The examiners used the CAMCI-Research tasks for the testing.
-The study demonstrated that the CAMCI-Research tasks were sensitive to mild forms of cognitive impairment and was stable over weeks of follow-up.
+The examiners used the Computer Assessment of Mild Cognitive Impairment (CAMCI®) for the testing.
+The study demonstrated that the CAMCI was sensitive to mild forms of cognitive impairment and was stable over 24 weeks of follow-up.

-- This report describes the leading assessment devices in cognitive assessment including the CAMCI-Research tasks.
+- This report describes the leading assessment devices in cognitive assessment including CAMCI.
 The report lists the cognitive domains tested, total testing time, and supported technology platforms of the cognitive assessments.

 Nieto, M., Albert, S., Morrow, L., & Saxton, J. (2008).
 Cognitive Status and Physical Function in Older African Americans.
 Journal of the American Geriatrics Society, 56(11), 2014-2019. doi:10.1111/j.1532-5415.2008.01938.x

 - The goal of the study was to investigate the relationship between cognition and lower extremity function in elderly African Americans.
-For the research, the CAMCI-Research tasks were used to test attention, verbal memory, and executive function.
+For the research, CAMCI was used to testattention, verbal memory, and executive function.

-- The study examined Human immunodeficiency virus (HIV)-associated neurocognitive disorder (HAND) and the CAMCI-Research tasks.
-The goal was to evaluate the CAMCI-Research tasks as a functional assessment tool for HAND.
-The study showed that the CAMCI-Research tasks successfully differentiated HIV+ patients from HIV- individuals
+- The study examined Human immunodeficiency virus (HIV)-associated neurocognitive disorder (HAND) and CAMCI.
+The goal was to evaluate CAMCI as a functional assessment tool for HAND.
+The study showed that CAMCI successfully differentiated HIV+ patients from HIV? individuals.

 Saxton, J., Morrow, L., Eschman, A., Archer, G., Luther, J., & Zuccolotto, A. (2009).
 Computer assessment of mild cognitive impairment.
 Postgraduate Medicine, 121(2), 177-185. doi:10.3810/pgm.2009.03.1990